kanakOS01/book-recommendation-system/README.md

 - Clone the repository.
 - Create a virtual environment and activate it
 - Run `pip install -r requirements.txt`
-- Run the entire book-recomm
+- Run the entire book-recommender-system.ipynb.
+(It has code to load the pickle files needed by main.py)
+- Start flask server using `python main.py` and go to `localhost:5000`.